ditf-mr/vDiscover/README.md

 Download
 --------

-### Virtual machine

-This virtual machine is ready to run in a Oracle VM VirtualBox.
-Please read the Readme.txt included in the zip file.

-Download: ftp://repo.nimbus-ware.com/fitman_mova_2.0.1982_vbox.zip

 ### Source code

 The source code can run on any Apache Webserver.
 Further system software requirements see below.